 The IAFC and the Ready, Set, Go!
 Program are partners of the FAC Coalition.
-The coalition is group of partners committed to helping communities and their members adapt to living with wildland-fire by reducing their risk for damage without compromising firefighter of civilian safety.
+The coalition is a group of partners committed to helping communities and their members adapt to living with wildland-fire by reducing their risk for damage without compromising firefighter or civilian safety.
 Additional partners include:

 - Insurance Institute for Business and Home Safety